 Five Spiritual Anchors for Moms

-Do you ever wonder if you can weather the storms of Motherhood and still be okay coming out on the other end?
+Do you ever wonder if you can weather the storms of motherhood and still be okay when you come out on the other end?
 Me too!

-With God’s help, we CAN fight the good fight of Mom-hood and win!
+With God’s help, we can fight the good fight of mom-hood, and we can win!

-As you read and meditate on the Truths from God’s Word (below), I pray they bring joy and hope to your spirit, soul, and body.
-Everything we ever need as Moms can be found somewhere in God’s Word.
+As you read and meditate on the truths from God’s Word (below), I pray they bring joy and hope to your spirit, soul, and body.
+We can find everything we will ever need as moms somewhere in God’s Word.
 Take hope and heart!

-- I Can Do All Things.
+2. I can do all things.
 Notice I didn’t say “God can do all things.”
-Although this is true, God fully equips and gives US the power to overcome any obstacle we face through His Spirit.
-This stands true for every Mom who has asked the Holy Spirit to dwell inside of her.
-I never, ever thought it possible to be a Mom of 7 children, yet here I am.
+Although this is true, God fully equips and gives us the power to overcome any obstacle we face through His Spirit.
+This stands true for every mom who has asked the Holy Spirit to dwell inside of her.
+I never, ever thought it possible to be a mom of seven children, yet here I am.
 The Holy Spirit gives me strength.
-When Jesus comes to dwell in us, we become yoked with Him and everything becomes possible!
+When Jesus comes to dwell in us, we become yoked with Him, and everything becomes possible!
 Philippians 4:13 says, “I can do all things through Christ who strengthens me.”
 This truth takes faith.
-Only believe!
+Only believe!“

-- Over the next five weeks, try and memorize these 5 Scriptures.
-Write them on sticky notes and place them where you frequently notice (i.e. kitchen sink, bathroom mirror, in your car).
-They are John 14:2, Philippians 4:13, John 10:14, Ecclesiastes 3:1, Galatians 6:7.
-Look them up in your favorite translation and let them stabilize you (like pegs you can hold onto when life gets hard).
+Over the next five weeks, try and memorize these five Scriptures.
+Write them on sticky notes and place them where you will frequently notice them, such as the kitchen sink, bathroom mirror, or in your car.
+Here are the Scriptures: